 In a modern learning environment, change and professional learning are synonymous with teaching and foundational for school improvement.
 In 2007, Fullan claimed that “Professional development as a term is a major obstacle to progress in teacher learning.”
 (Change the Terms for Teacher Learning) Additionally in 2013, Steven Katz and Lisa Ain Dack in their book, Intentional Interruption, painted a well-researched picture of teacher learning proving that teachers rarely learn through professional development opportunities.
 So how can we rethink professional development as an opportunity to engage teachers as better learners?

 As we move forward with Katz and Ain Dack’s definition of learning as “enacting permanent changes in thinking and behaviour” (2013), we need to rethink traditional activity-based professional learning and move towards self-directed and collaborative focused learning conversations.
 We need to be self-reflective and vulnerable in order to be learners.
 We need to explore how relationships can build capacity in education leading to improved student achievement.

 OnEdMentors Connect ~ a Collaborative Inquiry Project

-OnEdMentors Connect is a collaborative inquiry into the impact of a 1:1 self-directed mentorship experience on professional development and improved student achievement.
-Beginning with new teachers in Phase 1, and extending the experience to include any teacher interested in a mentorship in Phase 3, we are creating opportunities for educators to connect and collaborate with passionate mentors.
+OnEdMentors Connect is a collaborative inquiry into the impact of a 1:1 self-directed mentorship experience on professional learning and improved student achievement.
+Beginning with new teachers in Phase 1, and extending the experience to include any teacher interested in mentorship in Phase 3, we are creating opportunities for educators to connect and collaborate with passionate mentors.
 We believe the experience will help both mentee and mentor alike to develop their skills and improve their practice.

-Mentors can play an active role in professional learning by collaborating with teachers on just about anything that leads to improved pedagogy, student engagement, well-being, and achievement.
+Mentors can play an active role in professional learning by collaborating with teachers on a variety of topics that lead to improved pedagogy, student engagement, well-being and achievement.
 The goal of OnEdMentors Connect is to support and empower teachers to find mentors in personalized and self-directed ways.
 1:1 mentorships can help teachers move forward in their learning continuum in order to reach and teach their learners.
 OnEdMentors is self-directed personalized professional learning.